doula + student midwife

 I began the certification process with DONA International in March 2014, and spent my first two years as a doula working with a non-profit that provides free doulas to underserved families in San Antonio, TX.
 I earned my certification in January 2016 and felt the call to come back home to MN.
 Shortly after, my fourth baby - Birth Services by Britt - was born!

 I began my transition to midwifery work shortly after.
 As a community organizer and activist for racial and social justice issues, I was drawn to furthering my impact and positively influencing outcomes for all expectant families through becoming a provider.
 Within a week of starting my apprenticeship, I fell in love with the respect and autonomy offered to families via the midwifery model of care.
-I continue to work towards my CPM (Certified Professional Midwife) as a student midwife, birth + clinic assist, and postpartum home visitor with Roots Community Birth Center in North Minneapolis.
-I hope to finish my CPM by the end of 2019.
+I am currently at the tail end of my training, and anticipate graduation by February 2020.

-Since becoming a birth worker, I have supported about 200 families, who are so very near and dear to my heart.
+Since becoming a birth worker, I have supported over 300 families, who are so very near and dear to my heart.
 Once completing midwifery training, I will always be available to my doula families for repeat services.

 When I'm not in clinic or at a birth, my world revolves around my family!
-My wife and I have three amazing daughters, a sassy teen-cat, and a mischievous kitten who loves to annoy his big sister.
+My wife and I have three amazing daughters.
 We love music, singing, and dancing, which means our house is often very loud and lovingly chaotic, and we wouldn't have it any other way.
 Between work and study, you can find me spending time with my loved ones, baking (the more difficult the recipe, the better!), binge-watching Netflix or horror movies, and my most favorite of all: napping!

 Professional Qualifications & Associations